Schweizerbageriet ★ 4.5

 Where to eat it: 3 restaurants across 1 city.

 The kanelsnurre is the Danish version of the Nordic cinnamon bun tradition, distinct from the Swedish kanelbulle in its lamination technique and pearl sugar topping.
-The pastry came to Denmark through the 19th-century trade routes with Austria and Germany that shaped the wienerbrød tradition.
+The pastry arrived in Denmark through the 19th-century trade routes with Austria and Germany that shaped the wienerbrod tradition, when Austrian bakers were hired to staff the Copenhagen pastry shops during a baker strike of 1850.
+Aarhus bakeries carry the same lamination practice to this day.

 Common allergens: Gluten, Dairy, Eggs

 The oldest bakery in Aarhus, founded 1898, charges less than most specialty cafes for a kanelsnurre that is genuinely better.
-The basic filter coffee is cheap; the pastry is the point.
+At M.P.
+Bruuns Gade 56.

 Try: Kanelsnurre and dark coffee